marckean/marcseparation/_docs/36-alex_parenting.md

 ![](../blobs/apexparenting/report_alexparenting_julia4.png)

-This statement is slightly incorrect.
-It's actually the **maternal** mother **Maree** that allowed her very own daughter (**Julia Spence** (now dead)) to move out of her home when she was only 14.
+The **maternal** mother **Maree** allowed her very own daughter (**Julia Spence** (now dead)) to move out of her home when she was only 14.
 It's a bit worrying don't you think, if Alex is allowed to adopt the same parenting style of her mother, look how Julia turned out - she's now DEAD!

 **It can't get any clearer than this**, Alex is behind the scenes and very much has a [Laissez-faire](https://www.encyclopedia.com/children/applied-and-social-sciences-magazines/laissez-faire-parents) / hands-off parenting style.
 My daughter Chloe interviewed alone said it herself: